joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 Times New Roman has a certain charm but I want my hard-earned CSS back.

-Some of my CSS components need a rethink, so they can stay behind, as well as the lib-specific CSS.
-I can reintroduce those styles again later.

 Unlike the .pug files, static assets need not be compiled, only copied to the build folder; they also keep their file extension.
 I can copy the pug processing logic in to a new method, make these changes, and add a check to determine the